 They have received acclaim from the New York City Jazz Record, Bad Alchemy, Los Angeles Jazz Station, Downtown Music Gallery, El Intruso and more.
 In the words of Larry Koonse, "this band can do it all--whether its in your face rock, free wheeling open improvisation, 20th century classical music, or jazz--they can pull it off and upend all of your expectations."

 Their debut album, "Bitter Human," was released in October 2015.
-Their second album, "Experiments on Human Subjects," will be released on May 25, 2018.
+Their second album, "Experiments on Human Subjects," was released on May 25, 2018.
 Both discs are on the Los Angeles-based label, Orenda Records.